anishLearnsToCode/porter-stemmer/README.md

 Information Retrieval systems.

 ## Running Locally
-Clone this repository from GitHun to your machine and navigate to the directory.
+Clone this repository from GitHub to your machine and navigate to the directory.
 Then run the driver file which will read the already present `resume.txt` file from directory and print the stemmed output.
 ```bash